Cybernetic-Biological/AI-Exosuit-MK-7/README.md

 # Contributing

-This project is currently maintained by the Cybernetic Biological Initiative.
+This project is currently maintained by the **Cybernetic Biological Initiative**.

-Constructive feedback, issue reports, and documentation improvements are welcome.
+Constructive feedback, issue reports, documentation improvements, and respectful technical discussions are always welcome.

 Please open an Issue before proposing significant changes so ideas can be discussed before implementation.